gedw99/sc-docs/README.md

 That WASM runs in the Client and Server.

-## Data
+### Data

-Binaries such as Images , and outputs from the GUI pipeline such as PDF, etc are stored on your File System.
+All data is stored on your local disk, and is a Git Repo.

+All data is saved as pointers in the Git Repo with the real data on the backend S3 Server.
+THis is just a Git LFS.

+The actual data files lives in an S3 running locally or remotely.

+The data types are: PDF, SVG, Images, Video, WASM, JSON

+Interestly, the Output from the Edior are the same data types.
+So the S3 can save Build outputs as well as the working JSN data.

 JSON data is used as a Database with SIMD acceleration for speed of indexing and parsng with a SQL language for Queries and mutations.

-A GraphQL database can also be fronted in front of the JSON Database allows Queries, Subscriptions, Mutations.
+A GraphQL database can also be fronted in front of the JSON Database allowing Queries, Subscriptions, Mutations.

 ## Dependencies